-Election of one (1) councillor to represent the Wairarapa Constituency of the Greater Wellington Regional Council.
+Election of one (1) councillor to represent the Wairarapa Constituency and one (1) councillor to represent the Te Upoko o te ika a Māui Māori Constituency of the Greater Wellington Regional Council.

 There is a separate candidate handbook for the GWRC election available from the GWRC electoral officer' Refer to the Electoral Staff section for contact details.